asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 ## Next Questions

-Is your organization agile because you have standups, planning meetings, and sprints?
+Are you agile because you use Jira and have standups, planning meetings, and sprints?
 Or are you delivering frequently, getting customer feedback, and iterating based on that feedback?
-Do the teams use agile technical practices to ensure that they can continue to deliver in a fast changing environment?
+Do your teams use XP engineering practices to ensure that they can continue to deliver in a fast changing environment?
 These are important questions to assess where your organization is on its journey.

 [^1]: This is not an indictment of Scrum, but in my experience I've seen a lot of "agile in name only" Scrum implementations.
 Also known as [Dark Scrum](http://ronjeffries.com/categories/dark-scrum/), [Flaacid Scrum](https://martinfowler.com/bliki/FlaccidScrum.html), or [Zombie Scrum](https://twitter.com/tottinge/status/913890035845517312).